ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 You will end up with a working .onion address, where you can host a blog, forum and similar.

-You can edit the Dockerfile in ./alpine/ for a newer version.
+You can edit the Dockerfiles for a newer version of Alpine.
 3.12 currently is the newest, but there is also alpine:edge which has PHP 7.4.
+Alpine:latest however is very old and might not even have PHP7.

 You can also build this for different architectures like linux/amd64.